 Making Thai Red Fish Curry at home is not complicated as you may think.
 It’s actually ridiculously easy to put together.
 Ready in just 30 mins, and guaranteed to impress everyone around your dinner table!

-The secret for a GREAT fish curry is, of course, a really good-quality red curry paste, and the best fish you can find out there.
+The secret for a GREAT Red Thai fish curry is, of course, a really good-quality red curry paste, and the best fish you can find out there.